 In fact, Moldova was known as the Rhone Valley of the Soviet Union, and two of the largest wineries in the world are within 20kms of Chisinau.
 Milesti Mici holds the Guinness Book of Records title for world’s largest wine collection – 1.5 million bottles.
 You can do a tour if you have your own car to navigate the underground cellars which run for 200kms.
 We didn’t, but we had a few of their wines, and they were really good.

 Chisinau also has an excellent live music culture.
 Each afternoon we could sit on the balcony of our apartment which overlooked the courtyard of the restaurant at our hotel, listening to live music.
 One night it was a fellow playing a clarinet, another night a lady sang jazz classics.

 At a craft beer hall down the street there were none of those oh-so-annoying blokes roaming around with accordions demanding money to play The Chicken Dance.
 Instead a man sang stuff like Knocking on Heaven’s Door.
+In Moldovan.